Tesla expects big investment on charging stations in China

 Tesla, which opened a flagship store in Beijing late last year, plans to open stores in 10 to 12 Chinese cities by the end of 2014 as it expects China, the world’s biggest auto market, to contribute one third of its global sales growth this year, China head Veronica Wu said in January.

 Tougher competition is expected ahead.
-BMW aims to import its i3 this year, Volkswagen plans to sell more than 15 green vehicle models in China by 2018, and Daimler AG (DAIGn.DE) has formed a venture with Chinese carmaker BYD Co Ltd (002594.SZ) (1211.HK) to make electric vehicles. ($1 = 6.2220 Chinese Yuan)

-Reporting by Maxim Duncan; Writing by Samuel Shen and Norihiko Shirouzu; Editing by Mark Trevelyan
+BMW aims to import its i3 this year, Volkswagen plans to sell more than 15 green vehicle models in China by 2018, and Daimler AG has formed a venture with Chinese carmaker BYD Co Ltd to make electric vehicles. ($1 = 6.2220 Chinese Yuan) (Reporting by Maxim Duncan; Writing by Samuel Shen and Norihiko Shirouzu; Editing by Mark Trevelyan)